Teyras/MT/text/chapters/110_analysis.md

 using the `clock_gettime` call. `CLOCK_PROCESS_CPUTIME_ID` is used to measure CPU time and `CLOCK_REALTIME` is used for wall clock time.

-This instrumentation is necessary because some isolation setups cannot provide us with measurements from isolate (in fact, a half of them does not use isolate at all), yet we want to use these setups in our comparison.
+This instrumentation is necessary because some isolation technologies cannot provide us with measurements from isolate (in fact, a half of them does not use isolate at all), yet we want to use these technologies in our comparison.
 Measuring all this data also lets us examine the overhead caused by isolate and any potential discrepancies between the values.

 Along with the measurements themselves, we will collect performance data using the `perf` tool that provides access to performance counters in the Linux